Did you know that there are hobbies to make money from just about anything you do in your free time?

 You can also get paid to test websites from several online companies.
 This option is a little more competitive although the pay is higher.

 If you get selected, you visit websites on a live video conference and tell the site designers how you interact with the site and what can be improved.
 Testing websites can pay you as much as $30 an hour!

 11. Create a YouTube Channel

 Are you the first among your friends to beat the latest video game?
-Now you can earn money from this hobby in addition to bragging rights.
+Now you can start making money from selling your old video games.